bgrusnak/lpe/README.md

 # L(anding) P(age) E(ngine)
-Simple landing page engine, based on Erlang, Chicago Boss and Cowboy
+Simple landing page engine, based on Erlang and Posgresql

 [How to create a theme](docs/THEMING.md)